thomasmatlock/warp-app-v1/roadmap.md

 # checkout

+there needs to be 2 kinds of..

-- email field
+- the field
-- card number
-  - card type
-- card expiration
-- card cvc
-- name on card
-- zip code
+- the input
+- combine the credit cards forms
 - pay CTA
 - add a way to add a coupon